mapeveri/typescript-ddd-cqrs/README.md

 ```shell script
     docker-compose run app npm run typeorm migration:run
 ```
 5. Create user with google (check oauth2 section).
-It's to get a token from google and it allow you to use the endpoint /api/v1/auth/login to log in in the application.
+It's to get a token from google and it allow you to use the endpoint /api/v1/auth/login to log in to the application.

 ### Running